rupeshghimire7/SnakeGame/README.md

 # *To play the game*
 Installing Pygame
 - Open Terminal/CMD
-- run '''python3
+- run pip install pygame / pip3 install pygame
- pip install pygame / pip3 install pygame
+OR
- '''
+Try running it from Snake.exe (Other files required too)